Latest Update May Not Be Current

 As a group, the brand features an average protein content of 21% and a mean fat level of 9%.
 Together, these figures suggest a carbohydrate content of 63% for the overall product line.

 And a fat-to-protein ratio of about 42%.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the soybean meal and corn protein concentrate, this looks like the profile of a kibble containing a very limited amount of meat.

-Heartland Reserve is a plant-based dry dog food using a limited amount of named meat meals as its main sources of animal protein, thus earning the brand 1.5 stars.
+Heartland Reserve is a grain-inclusive dry dog food using a limited amount of named meat meals as its main source of animal protein, thus earning the brand 1.5 stars.